 - Complete the form.
 For security reasons, you should avoid using your Brunel username and password as your RefWorks login name and password.
 You can enter either your Brunel e-mail address or your personal e-mail address.

-- Enter the Captcha security code (as one continuous string).
+- Enter the Captcha security code (as a continuous string of characters without any spaces).

 - Click Register.
 You should receive an e-mail confirming that your new account is ready to use.
 Keep this email safe as it contains your Brunel University group code, which you would need if you are off campus when you sign in to Write-N-Cite III.
 You would also need it when you are a Brunel alumni member (link to If you leave Brunel, below).